f5devcentral/f5-agility-labs-nginx/docs/class6/module3/lab1/lab1.rst

            "locations": "park"
         }

-   .. note:: The above outcomes will generate the sentence ``calm whale of the park`` in the FrontEnd application
+   .. note:: The above results will generate the sentence ``calm whale of the park`` in the ``Frontend`` application.

-.. warning:: CONGRATS, you published the API v1.0 with Nginx Controller and an API Gateway
+.. warning:: Congrats!
+You just published your first API using NGINX Controller and NGINX Plus as an API Gateway!